Genetics of Colorectal Cancer (PDQ®): Genetics - Health Professional Information [NCI] - Genetic Polymorphisms and Colorectal Cancer Risk

 Polymorphisms in Unrelated Genes Affecting Expression in LS

 Polymorphisms potentially affecting expression in MMR genes fall into two categories: those whose mechanisms are already suspected to have an effect on cancer-related pathways, and those that are truly anonymous.
-Several candidate genes have been looked at.
-Anonymous genes have been evaluated as well.
+Several candidate genes have been studied.
+Anonymous genes have also been evaluated.

 Two SNPs identified in GWAS have been reported to increase CRC risk in MMR gene mutation carriers.
 (Refer to the Genome-wide searches section of this summary for more information.)
 Having the C-allele of either SNP increased the risk of CRC in a dose-dependent fashion (with homozygotes at a higher risk than heterozygotes).
 The first SNP in 8q23.3 increased CRC risk 2.16-fold for homozygote carriers of the SNP.
 The second SNP, located in 11q23.1, increased CRC risk only in female SNP carriers by 3.08 for homozygotes and 1.49 for heterozygote SNP carriers.